sotormd/wallpapers/README.md

 # Usage

-1. Add `sotormd:wallpapers` as a flake input, and `inherit (wallpapers.lib) wallpapers` in the `specialArgs` of your NixOS configuration outputs.
+1. Add `sotormd:wallpapers` as a flake input

+   Also add `inherit (wallpapers.lib) wallpapers` in the `specialArgs` of your NixOS configuration outputs.

    <details>
    <summary>Click to expand example</summary>